chrisgrieser/nvim-tinygit/README.md

 ### Smart-Commit
 - Open a commit popup, alongside a preview of what is going to be committed.
 If there are no staged changes, stage all changes (`git add --all`) before the commit.
-Currently, only supports the commit subject line (no commit body).
+- Input field contents of aborted commits are briefly kept, if you just want to fix a detail.
 - Optionally run `git push` if the repo is clean after committing.
 - The title of the input field displays what actions are going to be performed.
   You can see at glance, whether all changes are going to be committed or whether there a `git push` is triggered afterward, so there are no surprises.
+- Currently, only supports the commit subject line (no commit body).

 ```lua
 require("tinygit").smartCommit { pushIfClean = false } -- options default to `false`